kestra-io/docs/docs/plugin-developer-guide/runnable-task/README.md

 @Getter
 @NoArgsConstructor
 ```
-These are required in order to make your plugin works with Kestra
+These are required in order to make your plugin works with Kestra, these are [Lombok](https://projectlombok.org/) that allow kestra and internal serialization to work properly.

 ## Class declaration